Notice of Distraint Issued by HMRC

 It is important to maintain negotiating with the HMRC.
 Especially you can’t pay VAT.

 A “Notice of distraint“.
-The HMRC use more and more, putting pressure on companies to pay.
+HMRC uses more and more, putting pressure on companies to pay.
 So, ensure you comprehend the implications of the document.

-A common perception remains HMRC is hostile (not physically) in its strategy of collecting overdue money.
+A common perception remains that HMRC is hostile (not physically) in its strategy of collecting overdue money.

 Therefore, once you receive the letter, contact the HMRC and “START TALKING.”
 Do not ignore a Notice of Distraint Issued by HMRC.